North Carolina wins Wolfspeed semiconductor materials plant - WWAYTV3

 Wolfspeed Inc. said it plans to create 1,800 new jobs by the end of 2030 at a location in Chatham County, about 45 miles (72 kilometers) southwest of its Durham headquarters.

-Wolfspeed could receive $775 million in cash incentives, infrastructure improvements and other sweeteners from North Carolina and local governments to build on the outskirts of Siler City.
-The lions’ share would be in the form of local property tax rebates.
+Wolfspeed could benefit from $775 million in cash incentives, infrastructure improvements and other sweeteners from North Carolina and local governments and the state legislature to build on the outskirts of Siler City, according to a state document.
+The lion’s share would be in the form of local property tax rebates.

 The company, formerly known as Cree, already employs over 3,000 jobs in the state.
 The former LED light pioneer has turned to the production of silicon carbine chips, which are known to be more efficient and solid than traditional silicon chips.